IBM/automate-deployments-on-openshift/README.md

 * The `scripts/setup-CI.sh` and `scripts/delete-CI.sh` scripts are used to setup and delete the CI environment.

-* The `scripts/setup-GitOps.sh` and `scripts/delete-GitOps.sh` scripts are used to setup and delete the GitOps Repository.
+* The `scripts/setup-GitOps.sh` and `scripts/delete-GitOps.sh` scripts are used to setup and delete the Application and its deployment configs on the cluster using the Argo CD Application CRD.

 * Before creating the Tekton Tasks, Pipeline and Secrets, you will need to export some environment variables that will be used by the shell script.
 Following are the environment variables that you need to export:

     Environment Variables|Description
     --|--
     GIT_URL|The Git URL of the GitHub repository created in [Step 1.1](#11-setup-source-code-repository).
-    GIT_BRANCH|The Git branch of the GitHub repository usually it is **Main**.
+    GIT_BRANCH|The Git branch of the GitHub repository usually it is **main**.
     GITOPS_URL|The Git URL of the GitOps repository created in [Step 1.2](#12-setup-gitops-repository).
     CONTAINER_IMAGE_NAME|The name of the container image that will be used to build container images and store them in the container registry. **Note: the container image name should be prefixed with your DockerHub username.
 Example: manojjahgirdar/automate-openshift-deployment**
     CONTAINER_IMAGE_TAG|The tag of the container image. **Example: 1.0**